aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlmodelement/cite/_index.md

 ---
 title: HTMLModElement.Cite
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLModElement property.
+description: HTMLModElement Cite property.
 A URI IETF RFC 2396 designating a document that describes the reason for the change.
 See the cite attribute definition in HTML 4.01
 type: docs
 weight: 10
 url: /net/aspose.html/htmlmodelement/cite/